-Journaling on a mobile device
+Journaling on a Mobile Device

-- Tap the edit button in the lower right hand corner
+- Tap the edit button in the lower right hand corner.

-- Tap the Habit Tracker field
+- Tap the Habit Tracker field.

-- Select “I did it” and tap the check icon in the top right hand to save
+- Select “I did it” and tap the check icon in the top right hand to save.

 A special moment you don’t want to let elapse?
 Take a picture and include it in your journal!
 Is that something on a piece of paper important to not leave out?
-Using your camera to capture it and add to your journal!
+Use your camera to capture it and add to your journal!
 Reading a Kindle book?
 Keep your reading notes right in the journal.